General

 Response

 As a smaller community, you aren’t likely to have all the resources you need to respond to yourself.
 You can hope you have most of them, but hope isn’t really the best planning tool.
+This is where collaborating with neighbouring communities, regional levels of government, or even reaching out to the various volunteer organizations may prove useful.

-Then then working outwards is pretty straight forward.
+Second, you need to work down the priorities.
+If you have set up your plan based on an assessment of risk in the mitigation and prepare phases, then this is pretty straight forward.
 There are really three things to focus on: (1) preservation of life, (2) protecting your critical infrastructure, and (3) getting conditions in place so you can receive help from outside if its needed.
-Some people balk a little because we haven’t talked about preserving property yet.
-That comes shortly.
-These measures come first because you are talking about making sure that people and the community are out of immediate danger.

-If you need to focus, consider the big three: energy, transportation, and telecommunications.
+If you need to focus, consider the big three: energy, transportation, and telecommunications

 The Importance of Training, Drills, and Exercises